Book Club

 Current Book

-Join us for a lively discussion on May 13, 2025 at 7:00 pm at Cancun Mexican Grill for a lively discussion of this month’s book Wandering Stars” by Tommy Orange.
+Join us on October 7, 2025 at 7:00 pm at Cancun Mexican Grill for a lively discussion of this month’s book “The Huntress” by Kate Quinn.
 Books can be checked out at the library Circulation Desk, or put on hold here.

 Download the eBook or audiobook on Libby here.